tvdk-sudoku/Year11Notes/content/notes/AEECO - Market Efficiency.md

 ## Subsidies
 > A payment by the government to a firm to reduce production costs and increase output.

-- Encourages production of goods with positive externatilies
+- Encourages production of goods with positive externalities
 - Allows the producer to export more
 - Aids the expansion of the firm